zaverden/reatom/docs/src/pages/index.md

 description: Reatom - tiny and powerful reactive system with immutable nature
 ---

 Reatom is quite unique in its set of features, it provides the most modern techniques for describing, executing, and debugging code in a tiny package.
-It opinionated data manager with strict, but flexible rules, which allows you to write simple and maintainable code.
+It is an opinionated data manager with strict but flexible rules, which allows you to write simple and maintainable code.

-The core package is already feature-rich and you could use it anywhere, from huge apps to even small libs, as the overhead only 2kb.
-Also, you could reuse our carefully written helper tools to solve complex task in a couple lines of code.
-We trying to build stable and balanced ecosystem for perfect DX and predictable maintains even for years ahead.
+The core package is already feature-rich and you could use it anywhere, from huge apps to even small libs, as the overhead is only 2kb.
+Also, you could reuse our carefully written helper tools to solve complex tasks in a couple of lines of code.
+We are trying to build a stable and balanced ecosystem for perfect DX and predictable maintainability even for years ahead.

 Main features of the core: